marissa-wang/cnclab-onboarding-exercises/README.md

 ### and this was not part of the task, but:
-Just for fun, and with some help from ChatGPT ("credit" where credit is due), out of curiosity I also decided to plot a running means graph comparing confidence with the hit and false alarm rates.
+Just for fun, and with some help from ChatGPT ("credit" where credit is due), out of curiosity I also decided to plot a rolling means graph comparing confidence with the hit and false alarm rates.
 Got this interesting graphic:

 <p style="text-align: center;">
  <img src="figures_images/supplementary.png" alt="Rolling Window Means For Hit, FA, and Confidence" width="600">